dimits-ts/coffee-ui/documentation/report.md

 to explore the application with the following goals, while communicating their thought process with the test supervisor:

-1. Create four drinks of different types
+1. Create four drinks of different types.
-2. Create a new schedule
+2. Create a new schedule.
-3. Delete the default schedules
+3. Delete the default schedules.

 The testing revealed both strong and weak points of the prototype:

 ##### Pros:
-- The application was very easy to navigate
+- The application was very easy to navigate.
-- The general design of the application was remarked as being "quite enjoyable"
+- The general design of the application was remarked as being "quite enjoyable".
-- There were no issues with user confusion or hesitation
+- There were no issues with user confusion or hesitation.

 ##### Cons:
-- The drink creation screen was seen as ambiguous in its phrasing ("Cups", arbitrary quantities for chocolate, sugar)
+- The drink creation screen was seen as ambiguous in its phrasing ("Cups", arbitrary quantities for chocolate, sugar).
-- The binary buttons in the drink creation screen were seen as confusing
+- The binary buttons in the drink creation screen were seen as confusing.
-- The button design in general, in its current implementation was supported poorly by the device and thus was a constant source of complaints
+- The button design in general, in its current implementation was supported poorly by the device and thus was a constant source of complaints.

 ### Results
 ![](images/2nd_cycle/main_menu.PNG)